 What is Turmeric?

 Aside from India, Turmeric can also be found in many parts of Asia, Africa and the Caribbean regions.
 The herb has been a subject of many studies worldwide.
-In fact, Medicine Hunter and Author, Chris Kilham, has mentioned that the yellow superfood is actually one of the most researched and most beneficial medicinal plants, globally.
+Medicine Hunter and Author Chris Kilham have mentioned that the yellow superfood is actually one of the most researched and most beneficial medicinal plants globally.

 Possible Side Effects

-Turmeric health benefits are numerous, but the herb also has its side effects especially when taken too much.
-Some people have reported allergic reactions on the skin after being exposed to Turmeric powder.
+Turmeric health benefits are numerous, but the herb also has its side effects, especially when taken too much.
+Some people have reported allergic reactions to the skin after being exposed to Turmeric powder.
 Allergies come in the form of itchiness and rashes.
 High doses of Turmeric may also cause: